Welcome to UNICEF USA!

 Right now, families in Mozambique, Malawi and Zimbabwe are reeling from the devastation wrought by Cyclone Idai.
 The storm and flooding caused by the tropical depression that moved into the area in early March have impacted an estimated 850,000 people in Mozambique and Malawi, around half of them children.
 In the five days since the storm hit Mozambique, it's feared that at least 1,000 people have lost their lives there alone.
-Nearly 1.7 million residents of Mozambique are estimated to live in the path of the cyclone.
+It is estimated that nearly 1.7 million residents of Mozambique live in the path of the cyclone.

 Idai made landfall in Mozambique’s Sofala region last Thursday, pounding the area with heavy rain and 106 mph winds, which cut off the power to the 500,000 residents of the port city of Beira.
 Weekend reports of the city and surrounding area hit by a nearly 20-foot-high storm surge hinted at the utter destruction, which the first flights over the area on Tuesday confirmed as torrential rain continued to fall.

 “We are talking about a massive disaster right now where hundreds of thousands – in the millions of people – (are) potentially affected,” said Jens Laerke from the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 “We need all the logistical support that we can possibly get.”

 We are talking about a massive disaster right now where hundreds of thousands – in the millions of people – (are) potentially affected,” said Jens Laerke from the UN Office for the Coordination of Humanitarian Affairs (OCHA).
 “We need all the logistical support we can possibly get.